videomi/shotcut_web/FAQ.md

 enabled, and that should improve compatibility.
 Try the different options under **Settings > Display Method: OpenGL or DirectX**.

+If you are using the 32-bit version of Shotcut on 64-bit Windows (it may appear in "Program Files (x86)"), try using the 64-bit version of Shotcut instead.
+You may be experiencing issues with drivers or running into memory limitations.

 Of course, there can still be other reasons we have not yet discovered.
 If you believe none of the reasons above applies to you, then you can locate your shotcut-log.txt file in AppData (see other question below